ASNA/decimal-input-for-windows-forms/README.md

 <small>Figure 1d.
 This routine sets the value displayed in the TextBox when it loses focus.</small>

-An enterprising programmer would look at this code and think it's silly to add these subroutines in *every* stinkin' form.
-And that is a correct observation.
-It would be far better to park this code in a class library (where it would then be available as a DLL to any program that needed it) or, even better to subclass the TextBox control using this code to customize its input capabilities.
-Either of these would be better than cutting and pasting these suboroutines into your every routine.
+An enterprising programmer would look at this code and think it's silly to add these subroutines to *every* stinkin' form that needs formatted input.
+That is a correct observation.
+It would be far better to park this code in a class library (where it would then be available as a DLL to any program that needed it) or, even better, to subclass the TextBox control using this code to customize its input capabilities.
+Either of these would be better than cutting and pasting these subroutines into your every form's code-behind.

-However, for the sake of this article, adding how to do one of those two things is beyond its scope.
+However, for the sake of this article, adding how to do either of those two things is beyond its scope.
 Resolving the cut-and-paste issue is a challenge left to the reader!